-While working for the LDS Church's ICS department in their Content and Media division I had the choice opportunity to help mentor and train an Intern in the art and skills of Software Quality Assurance and automation testing.
-Having the chance to help mentor was an absolute blast and I look forward to functioning in that capacity in the future.
+During my second contract working for the LDS Church's ICS department in their Content and Media division I had the choice opportunity to mentor and train an intern, that had been attending classes at Weber State, in the art and skills of Software Quality Assurance and Automation Testing.
+I provided training in testing fundamentals including filing defects, creating test cases and test suites, and lastly assisted and guided in the development of automated API tests.

 Two Year Service Mission